X

 Nonsurgical treatments

-• Externally applied nitroglycerin (Rectiv).
-This can help increase blood flow to the fissure and promote healing.
+• Externally applied nitroglycerin (Rectiv) can help increase blood flow to the fissure and promote healing.
 It also can help relax the anal sphincter.
 Nitroglycerin is generally considered the treatment of choice when other conservative measures fail.
 Side effects may include headache, which can be severe.

 • Topical anesthetic creams such as lidocaine (Xylocaine) may help relieve pain.

-• OnabotulinumtoxinA (Botox) injection, to paralyze the anal sphincter muscle and relax spasms.
+• OnabotulinumtoxinA (Botox) injection paralyzes the anal sphincter muscle and relaxes spasms.

-• Blood pressure medicines, such as nifedipine or diltiazem, to help relax the anal sphincter.
+• Blood pressure medicines, such as nifedipine or diltiazem, help relax the anal sphincter.
 These medicines are generally applied to the skin but also can be taken by mouth.
-However when taken by mouth, their side effects can be greater.
-These medicines may be used when nitroglycerin is not effective or causes significant side effects.
+However, when taken by mouth, their side effects can be greater.
+These medicines may be used when nitroglycerin is not effective or causes serious side effects.

 Surgery

-If you have a chronic anal fissure that is resistant to other treatments, or if your symptoms are severe, your health care provider may recommend surgery.
-Doctors usually perform a procedure called lateral internal sphincterotomy (LIS).
-LIS involves cutting a small portion of the anal sphincter muscle.
+If you have a chronic anal fissure that is resistant to other treatments, or if your symptoms are severe, surgery may be recommended.
+Surgeons usually perform a procedure called lateral internal sphincterotomy (LIS).
+LIS involves cutting a small part of the anal sphincter muscle.
 This technique may help promote healing and reduce spasm and pain.

 Studies show that surgery is much more effective than any medical treatment for chronic fissure.
 However, surgery has a small risk of causing incontinence.